snowplow-archive/snowplow.github.com/_posts/2016-05-13-introducing-snowplow-aws-lambda-source.md

 {% highlight yaml %}
 snowplow:
     collector: http://collector.acme.com
+    app_id: com.acme.rawenrichedmonitor
 s3:
     buckets:
         - raw
         - enriched
 {% endhighlight %}

 assuming your Snowplow collector endpoint is `http://collector.acme.com` and the buckets you wish to monitor are `raw` and `enriched`.
-Then run the following to deploy the AWS Lambda to your account:
+The `app_id` field is attached to each event this specific AWS Lambda fires - allowing you to differentiate between multiple AWS Lambda sources.
+Running the following will deploy the AWS Lambda to your account:

 {% highlight bash %}
 python deploy.py